Institute for Data Science and Big Data: General Additive Models(GAMs)

 https://www.youtube.com/watch?v=_NLHFoVNlbg&list=PLoROMvodv4rNRRGdS0rBbXOUGA0wjdh1X

-Hi everyone!
-Here are the resources I mentioned in class.
+For Spring 2026 Institute Students: Hello everyone, Below are the resources I mentioned in class.
 Please download the slides from the course GitHub repository.
+Feel free to contact me if you have any questions.

 Institute for Data Science and Big Data - American University, School of Public Affairs